 - Lettuce - I like using the light green inner leaves of romaine which will stay crisp in the salad.

-- Dressing - this salad has a homemade creamy dressing.
+This salad has a homemade creamy dressing.
 In a pinch, use your favorite bottled Ranch (or similar) dressing.

 This dressing comes together easily with ingredients that are likely already in your pantry and fridge.